 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Marketing, too.
-About 4.7% of those with this major are international students.
+Marketing appeals to people across the globe.
+About 4.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea